christianalfoni/EmptyBox/cerebral/markdown/output.md

 ```

-In the exampel above we call *output* directly.
-When doing so the next item in the signal has to be an action.
-By default you can also use *success* or *error* to output to paths.
+In the example above we call *output* directly.
+When doing so the next item in the signal has to be an action, it can not be an object representing paths.

 ### Paths
 An action might want to take different paths based on some conditional.
 A example of this would be: